Prior Slasher Review

 At first glance, you wouldn't expect the Slasher to have the edge bite and stability that it does.
 It held up well and obtained plenty of edge purchase in firm snow; it just takes a little effort to get on edge at slower speeds.
 When the speed increases, edging is pretty easy, and it loves to hold long arching turns despite its shorter turn radius.
 The camber and longer effective edge work to provide stunning security, especially at speed, making it a confidence-inspiring ride.
 The camber throughout the tail gives the slasher less slashing ability but a strong and powerful drive in the turn finish.

-The long effective edge and stiffness make the board a little challenging to smear or slash out turns.
-Smearing helps to quickly control speed, particularly in soft snow conditions.
+The long effective edge and stiffness increase the difficulty to smear or slash out turns.
+Smearing is a beneficial tool to help control speed and an attribute of a user-friendly model.

 A product climbing performance is largely dictated by its weight and ability to traverse and climb with security in addition to stability.